UI vs UX Designer: Everything You Need to Know

 It's worth highlighting that in certain companies, especially startups or smaller firms, these roles might merge.
 Such companies often employ individuals as UI/UX Designers, tasking them with responsibilities from both areas.
 These designers effectively bridge the gap between aesthetics and functionality, ensuring a seamless and engaging user experience from start to finish.

-Read on for a detailed comparison, highlighting responsibilities, key skills, career paths, and more!
+Read on for a detailed comparison, highlighting responsibilities, key skills, career paths for both UI and UX designers, and more!

 UI vs UX Designer – Bluebird Blog